-Painless jaundice and palpable gallbladder (Courvoisier sign) Pancreatic Cancer; most common at head of pancreas, high mortality, high CA 19-9; also may have "Trousseau's sign" (migratory thrombophlebitis) What is the difference between incarcerated and strangulated hernias?
+Whta malignancy is associated with painless jaundice and palpable gallbladder (Courvoisier sign) Pancreatic Cancer; most common at head of pancreas, high mortality, high CA 19-9; also may have "Trousseau's sign" (migratory thrombophlebitis) What is the difference between incarcerated and strangulated hernias?
 Incarcerated: stuck; Strangulated: ischemic (requires surgery) What is the underlying pathology in Achalasia?
 Impaired relaxation of the lower esophageal sphincter (LES), absence of peristalsis; most common esophageal motility disorder.
-Pts will present with dysphagia and they will "raise their arms above their heads" or "straighten their backs" after eating to increase intraesophageal pressure Chest pain after vomiting, ill- appearing Boerhaave's Syndrome: full-thickness perforation of esophagus causing mediastinitis; Mackler's Triad: SQ emphysema + chect pain + vomiting; "Hamman's Crunch" (crunching sound around heart); Dx: esophagram (water soluble) or CT w/ contrast; Rx: abx, surgical consult On what side of the esophagus is rupture most common Left side (distal posterolateral esophagus) What condition predisposes to spontaneous rupture of the esophagus?
+Pts will present with dysphagia and they will "raise their arms above their heads" or "straighten their backs" after eating to increase intraesophageal pressure What syndrome presents with chest pain after vomiting, ill- appearing?
+Boerhaave's Syndrome: full-thickness perforation of esophagus causing mediastinitis; Mackler's Triad: SQ emphysema + chect pain + vomiting; "Hamman's Crunch" (crunching sound around heart); Dx: esophagram (water soluble) or CT w/ contrast; Rx: abx, surgical consult On what side of the esophagus is rupture most common?
+Left side (distal posterolateral esophagus).
+What condition predisposes to spontaneous rupture of the esophagus?
 Esophageal Candidiasis (consider in HIV patient); Rx: oral fluconazole, IV fluconazole if pt is septic or cannot tolerate PO.
-Regurgitating food and recurrent aspiration pneumonia Esophageal Diverticula (Zenker's is pharyngeal mucosa above UES) Kid with witnessed choking episode Esophageal (or tracheal) foreign body; do thorough workup so this is not missed What is the most common location of obstruction in esophageal foreign body ingestion?
+What syndrome associated with regurgitating food and recurrent aspiration pneumonia?
+Esophageal Diverticula (Zenker's is pharyngeal mucosa above UES) What diagnosis is associated with a kid with witnessed choking episode?
+Esophageal (or tracheal) foreign body; do thorough workup so this is not missed What is the most common location of obstruction in esophageal foreign body ingestion?
 Cricopharyngeus (C6) > Aortic Arch (T4) > GE junction (T11) What foreign bodies in the esophagus require immediate/ emergent removal?
 Button batteries, sharp objects, multiple objects.
 OR has been present in the esophagus 24hrs or more, airway compromised or evidence of perforation.
 What is the appropriate management for a Food Impaction?
 EGD.
 You can try Glucagon 1mg IV (relaxes LES and causes vomiting) while you wait for GI; if glucagon works, patients must followup for endoscopy after to r/o underlying structural abnormality What is the most common structural abnormality found in patients with food impaction?
-Schatzki's Ring: ring of mucosal or muscular tissue in the distal esophagus causing narrowing; SSx: dysphagia, impacted food bolus; Rx: endoscopy Small volume blood after frequent emesis Mallory-Weiss Syndrome: longitudinal, partial-thickness esophageal tear in the distal esophagus and proximal stomach
+Schatzki's Ring: ring of mucosal or muscular tissue in the distal esophagus causing narrowing; SSx: dysphagia, impacted food bolus; Rx: endoscopy What syndrome presents with small volume blood after freqeunt emesis?
+Mallory-Weiss Syndrome: longitudinal, partial-thickness esophageal tear in the distal esophagus and proximal stomach